Tor1surphY/keywordPrompter/README.md

 To unify and update all the cache data, I set a timer thread in threadpool.
 It will unify and update cache data regularly.
 To avoid thread confict, I set a cold cache in cache manager class.
-When timer is weaked up, the manager will copy a set of data for ervery thread cache first, then run the unify process, and copy back for every thread caceh.
+When timer is weaked up, the manager will copy a set of data for ervery thread cache first, then run the unify process, and copy back for every thread cache.

 ![avatar](/picture/cache.png)